-Here in Chattanooga they are are running races such as the Turkey Trot and The Grateful Gobbler.
+Here in Chattanooga, they are running races such as the Turkey Trot and The Grateful Gobbler.
 What about the Pie Run?
-Each year on Signal Mountain there is the Pie run where most of the runners win pie’s.
-We have heard about families going to movies after they eat.
-Getting more popular and more controversial is the early bird start to Black Friday, stores starting to open on Thanksgiving instead of Black Friday.
-We have friends who love to get the paper and run through all the adds then plot out a strategic course of action for Friday morning, in search of the best deals and getting the most they can.
+Each year on Signal Mountain there is the Pie run where most of the runners win pies.
+We have heard about families going to the movies after they eat.
+Getting more popular and more controversial is the early birds start to Black Friday, stores starting to open on Thanksgiving instead of Black Friday.
+We have friends who love to get the paper and run through all the ads then plot out a strategic course of action for Friday morning, in search of the best deals and getting the most they can.
 What about naps and watching the Dallas Cowboys and the Detroit Lions play.

 We would love to hear about your Thanksgiving traditions and how you make them great!
 Our staff has some fun traditions that we thought we would share with you.
 Traditions can be fun and they can become a pain in the neck.
 Here are some of our favorite ones.

 Allie- At my house, we always put up the Christmas tree after Thanksgiving dinner.
 I have always done this.
 It is fun to watch the anxiety build in the kids about putting up the tree.
 They get so excited and we put it up together, it is good family time.

 Ashley- This is kind of funny and seems a little strange.
 Many years ago we started shooting guns in the backyard of my parent’s house.
 We live on some acreage and what was something we did once was so fun now we do it every year.
 Even family members that don’t like or care about shooting come out and shoot.
 Everyone is laughing and trying to get more bullseyes.